MartinBaunWorld/seotools/README.md

 # SEO utils

-A collection of small SEO utils I use to help me and might help you Currently, only one but let's see where this goes :)
+A collection of small SEO utils I use to help me and might help you.
+Currently, only one but let's see where this goes :)